 We understand that Basic Needs has a direct impact on the mental-emotional-physical health, wellness, academic performance, professional development, and holistic success of our students.

 The quality of life of our students has a major impact on their sense of belonging, persistence, graduation rate, and overall experience.
 Therefore, we refuse to accept hunger, malnourishment, and homelessness as part of our university.

-This food security resource center will provide emergency relief, CalFresh Outreach, and Nutrition education to help students continue on to successfully complete and obtain their degrees from the University of California.
+This food security resource center will provide emergency relief to help students continue on to successfully complete and obtain their degrees from the University of California.
 It is a part of the campus-wide food security efforts.

 In partnership with the USDA, United Way, the Merced County Food Bank and Merced Community College, The University of California, Merced continues to support our students, staff, faculty and wider Merced County community through this free monthly food distribution program.